IIshaan/30DaysOfKotlin/README.md

 # Day 5:
 Function part-2 was completed today.
 Starting from abstract classes and its subclasses and Interfaces, moved on to interface delegation to add functionality to a class.
 Made it more complicated with two classes and two interfaces with delegation.
 Next I created a data class which is similar to struct in other languages.<br> Used destructuring and lastly it was Singleton class, creating an enum and ended with an example of Sealed class.
 This finally made me finish Functions today.

+# Day 6:
+Today I learned about collections, constants, and got a taste of the power of extension functions and properties.
+Started with Pairs and triples and many useful functions for List, such as reversed(), contains(), and subList().
+Used Hashmap() to map the keys to values and got to know compile-time constants using the _const_ keyword.
+Also got to know about companion keyword adn lastly ending with Extension functions and properties.